CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-jetbrains-ides-installation.md

 ## Getting Started

-After adding the CodeTogether plugin to your IntelliJ IDE, it’s simple to host or join a pair programming session.
+After adding the CodeTogether Live plugin to your IntelliJ IDE, it’s simple to host or join a pair programming session.
 For more information, see the [Getting Started Guide](../user-guides/getting-started-with-codetogether.md).

 :::note